sroussey/ellmers/docs/developers/01_getting_started.md

 await builder.run();
 ```

-The builder will look at outputs of one task and automatically connect it to the input of the next task, if the output and input names match.
+The builder will look at outputs of one task and automatically connect it to the input of the next task, if the output and input names and types match.
 If they don't, you can use the `rename` method to rename the output of the first task to match the input of the second task.

 ```ts
 import { TaskGraphBuilder } from "ellmers-core/server";